AlexisTM/Simple-Json-PHP/README.md

 I think the class is complete, but maybe you need something special like a complex content, you can extend the 'content' abstract class.
 Then define the $json variable with the JSON text in the constructor.
 Make sure there is a comma at the end.
+If your class is meaningful for any user, feel free to contact me to add it in the lib.

 ```php
 class userDataJSON extends content {